btjimerson/yba-terraform/gcp-single-region/README.md

 Outputs:

+provider_network_name = "bjimerson-test-vpc"
+provider_region = "us-east5"
+provider_subnets = [
+  "bjimerson-test-universe-subnet-1",
+  "bjimerson-test-universe-subnet-2",
+  "bjimerson-test-universe-subnet-3",
+]
 yba_url = "https://34.162.244.52"

 ```

 To access the YBA Plaform UI, use the output value for `yba_url`.
+You can use the outputs that start with `provider_` to configure the GCP provider.

 <!-- BEGIN_TF_DOCS -->